 I spent $500 at the dentist today.
 It was an emergency, and there was nothing I could do.
 Things like this can be really upsetting.

 Its times like this that I have to remind myself of a few things:

 - I have the money to pay for this.
-After, all what is an emergency fund for if not for an emergency?
-Yes, it is annoying to have to empty out your emergency fund account.
-It is depressing to have to “rebuild” the account in the next few month.
-Yes, it is frustrating that I may have to push off my new computer purchase for a while so that I can double-down on putting money into my emergency fund, BUT I was able to pay the entire dental bill on the spot.
+After all, that is an emergency fund for if not for an emergency?
+Yes, it is annoying to have to empty your emergency fund account.
+It is depressing to have to “rebuild” the account in the next few months.
+Yes, it is frustrating that I may have to push off my new computer purchase for a while to double-down on putting money into my emergency fund, BUT I was able to pay the entire dental bill on the spot.

-- Since I don’t make a lot of money it took me a really long time to build up my emergency fund (5 years! as I was unemployed and then underemployed for a chunk of it) but at the same time it means that smaller emergencies can affect me more.
+- Since I don’t make a lot of money, it took me a really long time to build up my emergency fund (5 years! as I was unemployed and then underemployed for a chunk of it), but at the same time, it means that smaller emergencies can affect me more.
 The fact that I have this emergency fund is really a blessing.
 All my hard work paid off- now I won’t be in debt and have to pay interest on this bill.
-I wouldn’t want this one incident to affect me for longer than it has too.
+I wouldn’t want this one incident to affect me for longer than it has to.

 Update: I wrote this post a very long time ago and, lo and behold, emergencies keep on happening!
-But really they aren’t emergencies.
+But really, they aren’t emergencies.
 They are normal events that happen in life.
 We are lucky enough that we haven’t had any TRUE emergency- we are all alive and healthy.
-So after yet another instance of having to use my emergency fund I decided to rename it the “Life Happens” fund.
-Because life happens and there is no way to prepare for everything.
+After yet another instance of having to use my emergency fund, I decided to rename it the “Life Happens” fund.
+Because life happens, and there is no way to prepare for everything.